PEAK-Legacy/Importing/README.txt

     Example usage::

-        sdist = lazyModule('distutils.commands.sdist')
+        sdist = lazyModule('distutils.command.sdist')

-    This is roughly equivalent to ``import distutils.commands.sdist as sdist``, except that the real import doesn't take place until/unless you try to access some attribute of the ``sdist`` object -- unless of course the module was already imported before the above line was executed.
+    This is roughly equivalent to ``import distutils.command.sdist as sdist``, except that the real import doesn't take place until/unless you try to access some attribute of the ``sdist`` object -- unless of course the module was already imported before the above line was executed.